Kinetic-Blast/Rag-Ai-System/readme.md

 3. Retrieved information is formatted and provided as context to the AI model.
 4. The AI generates a response, integrating both retrieved knowledge and general reasoning.

-## Issues

-- The system works, but `gemma-2b-it` produces relatively short responses and may need to be replaced with a more capable model.
-- Some tuning is required, but as a first implementation, it functions well.
-Future improvements will focus on enhancing response quality and retrieval accuracy.